 As a young boy growing up, Njuguna would not have imagined that one day he will be living on the streets without the comfort of a home and parents to support him.
-He describes his childhood with his three siblings in a family as short lived; they only enjoyed the comfort of a stable home for a short while, before their parents got divorced in 2001.
+He describes his childhood with his three siblings in a family, as short lived; they only enjoyed the comfort of a stable home for a short while, before their parents got divorced in 2001.

-He recollects painfully how he ended up living with his mother and maternal aunt who were alcoholics and ended up mistreating them.
-As a result he was forced to drop out of school together with his siblings even though he was barely in class one.
-Joseph was forced to grow a thick skin and look for ways to protect his siblings from the unstable and stressing environment they were in.
+He recollects painfully, how he ended up living with his mother and maternal aunt who were alcoholics and ended up mistreating them.
+As a result he and his siblings were forced to drop out of school, even though at the time, Njuguna, was barely in class one.
+He was forced to grow a thick skin and look for ways to protect his siblings from the unstable and stressful environment they were in.
 "This is when the idea to join the streets seemed way too intriguing for me to ignore," he said with a cheeky smile.
-He affirmed that they had found comfort in Eastleigh 12th street where they decided to make a home for one and half years.
+He affirmed that they had found comfort on the streets of Eastleigh, 12th street, where they decided to make a home for almost one and half years.

-Evidently Njuguna has had a fair share of challenges, but he is grateful to God for bringing LID to his aid.
+Evidently, Njuguna has had a fair share of challenges, but he is grateful to God for bringing LID to his aid.
 He says he would like to study civil engineering although he did not make the cut off points.
 For now, he has decided that he will study actuarial science at Jomo Kenyatta University and hope that someday his dream to become a civil engineer will come true.

 Indeed as Nikos Kazantzakis a Greek writer once said, in order to succeed we must first believe that we can, Njuguna’s story is a true depiction of this.